Jonarod/markty-TOML/README.md

 ## CONS
-- :baby: Baby stage - EXPLOSIONS MAY HAPPEN :bomb: :bomb: :bomb: #WipPreAlpha
+- :baby: Baby stage
-- [ ] Lack of proper :zap: benchmark :zap: against [big players](https://github.com/toml-lang/toml/wiki)
+- :bomb: :bomb: :bomb: EXPLOSIONS MAY HAPPEN  #WipPreAlpha
 - Not TOML v0.4 compliant.
-For instance, here are UNsupported things:
+For instance, here are UNsupported specs:
     - comments: not in the roadmap for now
     - [ ] array of arrays like `stuff = [[1,2], ["a","b"]]` (known bug)
     - [ ] inline tables like `stuff = {"key" : "value"}` (known bug)